OrchardCMS/OrchardCore/src/docs/reference/modules/Queries/README.md

 For SQL queries, you can expose any column where property name is a column alias from the query.

+!!! note
+    When returning documents from a SQL query, make sure your query returns a list of document IDs.

 Here is an example of a custom Query from a manually added table in a database :

 ```sql